Frontline Foundations - CCMA

 The training is split into modules covering a range of skills, which are critical to the role of a frontline colleague.

-It introduces how to build rapport and trust with customer, master the art of difficult conversations, communicate more effectively with vulnerable customers or explore how to connect emotionally with customer.
-The programme has it all.
+It introduces how to build rapport and trust with customers, master the art of difficult conversations, communicate more effectively with vulnerable customers and explore how to connect emotionally with customers.
+This programme has it all.

-The training can be delivered at your site, for groups of up to 12 front line colleagues.
+This training can be delivered at your site, for groups of up to 12 frontline colleagues.

 By the end of the workshop, candidates or new recruits will be able to;